A7med7x7/ReproGen/README.md

 ## About Experiment Reproducibility

-When researchers complete their experiments, all the critical information gets automatically collected and stored through our MLflow server.
+When researchers complete their experiments, all the critical information gets automatically collected and stored through an MLflow server.
 This includes:

 - Experiment metrics and parameters
 - Artifacts and model files
-- GPU utilization data
+- GPU utilization info
 - Version control status
 - Environment configurations